guifel/nocust-client-doc/README.md

 In this document, we describe the client that allows developers to build wallets or dApps with _full commit-chain capabilities_.
 The client enables you to:

-* Deposit \(convert Ethereum ➡️ commit-chain coins\)
+* Deposit \(convert Ethereum ➡️ NOCUST coins\)
-* Withdraw \(convert commit-chain coins ➡️ Ethereum\)
+* Withdraw \(convert NOCUST coins ➡️ Ethereum\)
 * Make payments from address A ➡️ B
 * Make atomic swaps between address A ↔️ B

 The client currently supports Ether or ERC-20 tokens.
-Once Ether or tokens are on a commit-chain, we refer to them as fast, free \(and furious?\) assets, for example fETH, or fTOKEN.
-Transactions on the commit-chain **cost zero gas** and are **instant** enabling plenty new use-cases 😱.
-The client internally ensures the security of the commit-chain wallet by monitoring the smart-contract of the commit-chain operator \(Henry\) and the state of the commit-chain.
+Once Ether or tokens are on a NOCUST commit-chain, we refer to them as fast, free \(and furious? 😛\) assets, for example fETH, or fTOKEN.
+Transactions on the NOCUST commit-chain **cost zero gas** and are **instant** enabling plenty new use-cases 😲.
+The client internally ensures the security of the NOCUST wallet by monitoring the smart-contract of the NOCUST operator \(Henry\) and the state of the NOCUST commit-chain.

 The following figure illustrates the diffrent roles of each component in a NOCUST commit-chain.
 Bob is the one running the NOCUST client to interact with Henry, the NOCUST operator and the smart contract.